ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 This also emphasises the fact that populations evolve, not individuals

-Focus on polymorphic traits, i.e. genes with two or more alleles occuring more than 1% (meaning different expression of same trait) e.g. sickle-cell (balanced polymorphism, i.e. maintained heterozygous), lactase persistence, skin colour, etc.
+Focus on polymorphic traits, i.e. genes with two or more alleles occuring more than 1% (meaning different expression of same trait) e.g. sickle-cell (balanced polymorphism, i.e. maintained heterozygous/carrier), lactase persistence, skin colour, etc.
 Can give indication of founder's effect
 Haplotype is a combination of polymorphisms